ArtiomSu/Yubikey-SSH-manager/manual_method_piv.md

 ## Too many authentication failures from server

 If you get this, here is the fix.
 You need to save your public key to a file on the client, the same key that you use on the servers `authorized_keys` file.
 You can use option 7 of the script to extract all the public keys to their own files.
+Then you can use option 8 of the script to populate the `.ssh/config` based on those files (only really works if you put the host name in the name of the keys when generating them.
+Otherwise you will just need to do it manually).

 update the clients `~/.ssh/config` with the following: